bjornmeansbear/lectureScripts/WhatIsSGD.md

 # What is Sustainable Graphic Design?

-What ties all my work together?
+My lecture today is called "What is sustainable graphic design?"

+I'm going to try and present you with a handful of different arguments and definitions to help define the space where visual designing and sustainability overlap.
+I'm going to walk us through a few case-studies dealing with "what Sustainable Aesthetics might look like" — so we'll talk about materials, aesthetics, forms, semiotics, meanings, and philosophies; and how there are — fortunately or unfortunately — a plurality of ways to answer this question I've posed.

+## Quick background

+In my twenty year role as graphic designer I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and built digital tools.
+Regardless of final forms, or if its client-based or self-initiated, I treat all design projects as opportunities for intellectual inquiry and self-expression.

+## Define Sustainability?
+Define Sustainabilitists?

 Sustainabilitists take over where environmentalism ends, moving from the realm of the environment into all realms.
 We must allow our designs, strategies and methodologies to evolve and adapt to new ideas, new hybrids — accept and deal with a constant flux between nature, society, economy — everything.

-In my twenty year role as graphic designer I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and built digital tools.
-Regardless of final forms, or if its client-based or self-initiated, I treat all design projects as opportunities for intellectual inquiry and self-expression.

-I'm going to walk us through a few case-studies dealing with "what Sustainable Aesthetics might look like." …
+## A place to start

+What comes to mind when you read the phrase “sustainable graphic design?”

+## Conclusion

+In prepping for this lecture I was trying to find the threads that tie my works together.
+That thread was this question, what does SGD look like, or what is SGD?!
+Everything I make is an attempt at answering it.

+±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±

-## A Place to Start: Define Sustainable Graphic Design!
+## A Place to Start: Define Sustainable Graphic Design

 In the 2013 book _Flourishing: A Frank Conversation about Sustainability_, John Ehrenfeld writes “The key to doing something about sustainability is that you first have to say what it is that you want to sustain.”‡1 So, to define sustainable graphic design we must first define what it is we are sustaining.